Maritime Journal Seawork issues

 As always we want your editorial content, or information about your show products!

-Firstly we have coming up soon our March Seawork preview issue (editorial submissions deadline 28th February).
+Firstly we have coming up soon our March Seawork preview issue (editorial submissions deadline 01st March).
+Any overspill from this issue will be included in smaller exhibitor updates in the April and May issues.

-Then we have our June bumper issue; the 225 page issue that’s distributed at the Seawork show itself (deadline 18th May).
+Then we have our June (Brexit busting bumper issue); the 200 page issue that’s distributed at the Seawork show itself (deadline 01st May).

 These editions are not solely for Seawork exhibitors,although some sections of them are.
 They also give the opportunity for those who for one reason or another will not be at the show this year to put their message in front of the thousands of exhibitors and visitors from across the world who will be there.